LaVCa: LLM-assisted Visual Cortex Captioning: Methods

 \subsubsection{Encoding Model Construction}

-First, we construct voxel-wise encoding models to predict each voxel’s activity in response to natural images (Figure \ref{methods:fig1}a).
-For ease of comparison with BrainSCUBA, we use the projection layer of CLIP’s vision branch \cite{radford2021learning}, using the same pretrained checkpoint used in BrainSCUBA (\ref{appendix:pretrained_ckpts} for details on pretrained model checkpoints).
-Hereafter, we refer to CLIP's vision branch as ``CLIP-Vision''.
-Because the code for BrainSCUBA is not publicly available, we implement it in-house.
-Both the dataset used for the softmax projection and the training approach for the encoding model differ from those in the original paper (\ref{appendix:brainscuba} for details).
-We estimate the encoding model weights using L2-regularized linear regression on the NSD training set.
+First, we construct voxel-wise encoding models to predict each voxel’s activity in response to natural images (Figure~\ref{methods:fig1}a).
+To obtain high-level feature representations of visual stimuli that can be linked to neural responses, we use embeddings from a contrastive vision–language model (VLM; e.g., CLIP~\citep{radford2021learning}).
+Specifically, for comparability with BrainSCUBA, we adopt the projection layer embedding of CLIP’s vision branch and use the same pretrained checkpoint as reported in that work (see Appendix~\ref{appendix:pretrained_ckpts}).
+We also re-implemented BrainSCUBA in-house; note that our implementation differs in the dataset used for the projection step and in the training approach for the encoding model (Appendix~\ref{appendix:brainscuba} for details).